 Outtalent charges 10% of pre-tax base salary for 2 years (you keep all the bonuses and stocks to yourself).
-You pay only if you get a desired job starting after the first month working abroad.
+You pay only if you get a desired job starting after the first month working in your target job.

 Our core Everest program lasts 3 months, our Wonder program lasts 9 months.
 It can take around 3 more months to keep interviewing after graduation, mainly because big companies operate at such speeds.
 You can apply anytime, but we recommend applying as soon as possible because we keep increasing the price of our service.